 With a wall-mounted faucet, you can position it higher above the bathtub and get one that extends further out toward the tub.
 This can be especially important for anyone who is filling up a baby bath on the regular or needs to fill buckets of water for another reason.

 7. CON: Wall-Mounted Faucets Are More Complicated to Install

 For deck-mounted faucets, the holes are already built into the tub or ledge, so installation is relatively simple.

-With wall-mounted faucets, you have to cut out the hole or holes (depending on the style of wall-mounted faucet you are using) into the wall.
+With wall mount faucets, you have to cut out the hole or holes (depending on the style of wall-mounted faucet you are using) into the wall.
 This makes installation a more complicated and invasive process.

 In a new build, the installation is not so difficult.
 However, bathroom renovations will always be trickier.
 This is particularly true if your wall is tiled.